Cortisol Testing: How to Diagnose and Treat Adrenal Issues

 The point is this:

-As humans we weren't mean to experience this constant level of stress day in and day out and it really leaves a toll on the body that is actually measurable.
+As humans, we weren't meant to experience this constant level of stress day in and day out and it really leaves a toll on the body that is actually measurable.

 The problem isn't in diagnosing the disease (that's actually the easy part) but in getting the proper treatment from conventional doctors.